MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.AcceptEulaForCurrentLicense

-This is collected when the user gets licensed and accepts EULA for the current license
+This is collected when the user gets licensed and accepts license terms for the current license

 It's used to detect if the user is in a good state or not, used for system health and used for diagnostic purposes if a user reports an issue with their machine